-UTS has a minimum requirement of 69 ATAR points for its degrees.
+UTS has a minimum requirement of a 69.00 ATAR for its degrees.
 Adjustment is made only for those applicants whose ATAR is 69 or higher and therefore any and all offers made are to students who satisfy this UTS minimum entry requirement.

 Who is eligible?

 Women domestic students who achieve a minimum ATAR of 69.00 (not including any other adjustment factors) applying through UAC and satisfying any additional application requirements outlined in the course descriptions.

 The maximum number of adjustment points is capped at 13 for FEIT.